Monticello Bootcamp Program

 About the Bootcamp Program...

 Statistics show that most business growth in any community occurs in smaller businesses.
 Statistics also show that most business failures are a result of the lack of business planning.
 The Monticello Bootcamp program walks participants through individual components of business planning, with the idea of making smarter and stronger business owners.
 Some may get decide against starting their own business, and some may decide now isn't their time to open- that's ok.
-The idea is to create stronger and smarter businesses, and help individuals realize when they can pull the trigger on opening their dream.
+The idea is to create stronger and smarter businesses, and help individuals realize if and when they can pull the trigger on opening their dream.
 Where the business is located isn't important to the program- there's enough information to share!

 The program runs in the spring and fall for five weeks.
 Classes meet from 6-9pm on Tuesday evenings at the Livingston Center, 224 E. Livingston Street, Monticello.
 Course books are provided, speakers are engaging, snacks are encouraged, and thoughts are provoked.
 Participants discover competition is a great thing, entrepreneurs are all different, and there is a huge network of people just like them to interact with.
-Classes are free for everyone and open to anyway.
+Classes are free for everyone and open to anyone.

 The Bootcamp Grant